Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/financial.rst

 MESIDO offers the posibility to model the cost and revenues based on the design and operation of the energy system.
 The asset cost modelling includes both the CAPEX and OPEX over the time-horizon of the optimization.

-Asset Cost Modelling
+Asset Cost Components
 --------------------

-The asset cost modelling breaks down in four categories in which both the CAPEX and OPEX aspects are captured.
+The asset cost modelling breaks down in four categories in which both the CAPEX and OPEX aspects are captured:

+- installation cost
+- investment cost
+- variable operational costs
+- fixed operational cost

-The four categories help the optimizer in making both continuous and integer sizing decisions.
+These four categories help the optimizer in making both continuous and integer sizing decisions.

 Installation Cost
 ~~~~~~~~~~~~~~~~~